-Tel Abyad – Turkey’s military targeted a headquarters of the Kurdish People’s Protection Units (YPG) near the city of Tel Abyad in northern Syria.
+Tel Abyad – Turkey’s military targeted on Wednesday headquarters of the Kurdish People’s Protection Units (YPG) near the city of Tel Abyad in northern Syria.

 “We stressed earlier that we won’t remain silent towards the Turkish violations on the border.
-We will respond to any attacks by Turkey’s military,” Watti said.
+We will respond to any attacks by Turkey’s military,” YPG officer Watti said.

 “We’ll not allow Turkey to continue those violations at the border.
-We are ready to respond and we’ll do whatever it takes in order to stop this offensive against our people,” the YPG leadership said.
+We are ready to respond and we’ll do whatever it takes in order to stop this offensive against our people,” the YPG leadership said in a statement.

 The Kurdish YPG and their allies from the Syrian Democratic Forces (SDF), captured the strategic city of Tel Abyad in June 2015.
-The conquest of Tel Abyad was disconcerting for Islamic State (ISIS) militants due to its location.
+The conquest of Tel Abyad was disconcerting for ISIS militants due to its location.
 Tel Abyad is only 90 km from Raqqa –the group’s de facto capital in Syria.

 Since ISIS was driven from Tel Abyad, Kurdish positions have been exposed on two fronts.
 The YPG has to guard against Turkey’s military on one hand, and ISIS on the other.